simonsobs/sotodlib/docs/calibration.rst

 Usage
 -----

-To get calibrated angles for detectors, ``'gamma'``, users have to load an axismanger, which corresponds to the target run of the wire grid operation in this pipeline.
-And the calibration script of the wire grid requires the HWP preprocess, that is, ``hwp.demod_tod``.
+To get calibrated polarization angles for detectors, ``'gamma'``, users have to load an axismanger, which corresponds to the target run of the wire grid operation.
+And this calibration script requires the HWP preprocess, ``hwp.demod_tod``, before applying wire grid methods.

 ``'gamma'`` here is the same definition as in the coords module:
     orientation of the detector, measured clockwise from North, i.e. 0 degrees is parall to the eta axis, and 90 degrees is parallel to the xi axis.
+Currently, the results are adjusted to the longitudinal direction of the SAT cryostat.

 The main functions of the wire grid consists of 4 functions:

- - correct_wg_angle
+ - initialize_wire_grid
  - wrap_qu_cal
  - fit_with_circle
  - get_cal_gamma